dawidkotarba/blog/_posts/2021-03-03-time-management-part1.md

 published: false
 ---

+Effective time-management tips and courses are usually pretty popular in the fast-paced world today.
+I guess we all have so many things to do but so little time.
+I have read and finished a bunch of them and here is the list of my favorite tips from a dev point of view.
+Some of those courses advise how to be productive to do more (and squeeze just one another task/activity in between).
+I strongly advise to do the opposite - be productive to do less and just relax.

+I will split this post into few parts.
+Today I will briefly describe:
+- few tips about tasks and activities
+- focus and a flow.

+To not waste more time:), here they are.
+Hope you find something useful.

+## General about tasks and activities

 ### 1. We are single-core: multi-tasking is evil

 Multi-tasking was and probably still is a buzzword met pretty often in job requirements, perceived as an asset of a